 Given this, we recommend using ViWizard Tidal Music Converter for a more reliable way to access and manage your Tidal content.

 Part 3.
-How to Play Tidal on Linux Without Limits?
+How to Play Tidal on Linux without Limits

 While the methods mentioned above allow you to stream Tidal music, they all require you to subscribe to Tidal's membership for the fullest experience.
 If you're looking for a way to play Tidal music on Linux without a subscription and limits, the ViWizard Tidal Music Converter is the best solution.